Petition Tabling Event Guide

 Reserve a place on campus.

-1. Contact your administration, and follow their steps for reserving a space and a table.
-Ask your adviser for help with doing this.
+• Contact your school administration and follow their steps to reserve a space and a table.
+Ask your adviser for help doing this.

-2. A high traffic area is best, whether that is inside or outside.
-We recommend before school, during lunch, and after school.
+• A high traffic area is best, whether that is inside or outside.
+We recommend tabling before school, during lunch, and after school.

 Pack your materials.

-1. Bring relevant info cards, petition forms, pens, and any other informational material you may have about the topic you’re petitioning for.
+• Bring relevant information cards, petition forms, pens, and any other informational material you may have about the topic for which you’re petitioning.

 Organize workers for the display.

-1. Ask members to sign-up in shifts to work the display.
+• Ask members to sign up in shifts to work the display.
 Assign at least two members to be present at all times.
-An easy way to keep your list of volunteers organized is a Google doc or similar.
-Email this out or post it on your group’s private Facebook page.
+An easy way to keep your list of volunteers organized is a Google Doc or something similar.
+Email this out or post it on your group’s private social media.

-2. Make sure that anyone working the petition table is knowledgeable about the subject whether it be a new house bill or a shady local abortion facility, etc.
+• Make sure that anyone working the petition table is knowledgeable about the subject, whether it be a new House bill, shutting down a shady local abortion facility, etc. Know your stuff!

-1. Pass out as much of your informational material as you can, and use it to start conversations.
+• Pass out as much of your informational material as you can and use it to start conversations.
 Collect signatures of those who visit and encourage people to share their opinion on the display content.

 SFLA Resources to Request from your Regional Coordinator:

-1. SFLA info cards related to your petition (i.e. Fetal Pain topic cards if your local legislature is looking at a Pain Capable bill soon).
+• SFLA information cards related to your petition (i.e. Fetal Pain topic cards if your local legislature is looking at a Pain Capable bill soon).

 Click here for free training